gregfelice/emacs-dx/emacs-dx.md

 - I feel more integrated with the command line, and I like that
 - I'm finally able to adopt Emacs as my go-to tool

+## Solution Approach & Principles
+- Recognize different roles with different goals:
+  - Software developers who want to use Emacs for the best text and command line based development experience
+  - Module builders who love the extensibility of Emacs
+- Recognize the need to build modules for a user in mind - in this case, a software developer who can choose whatever they want
+- Address the problem of cross-package interdependencies
+  - This is an area where little vaidation seems to occur, and it drives a great deal of overly complex configurations and causes errors
+- Believe that while Emacs may be infinitely extensible, it needs to take specific forms to drive value at any scale
+- Believe that there is value in combining efforts to get a developer profile right to potentially solve problems for a million users
+- Regardless of specific role, the general target user is a power user that loves command lines, source control, and terminals.
+This can be a web developer, data scientist, or infrastructure engineer

 ## Critical Roles
 We'll end up needing to consider the critical jobs for these roles.
 - The Developer (Software, Data, Data Science, etc)